 Our staff who are feeling unwell will be asked to stay at home, or sent home if they become unwell on the mountain.

 We will be keeping track of all staff who are on shift every day.

 This year we won't be accepting any cash in our F&B outlets or in guest services to purchase products.

 Please ensure you have a debit or credit card, or you have loaded money on to your MyPass card prior to arriving on mountain.

 What if I can’t come to your mountains this year?

-If you can’t travel to New Zealand during the 2020 season due to the Covid-19 pandemic or travel restrictions, we will roll your product over to be valid for the 2021 season.
+If you can’t travel to New Zealand or our mountains during the 2020 season due to the Covid-19 pandemic or travel restrictions (this includes restricted domestic), we will roll your product over to be valid for the 2021 season.

 If you purchased Pass Protection and can't travel to New Zealand because of Covid-19, we can process refund requests.

 If you have any further questions, please email our guest services team to discuss.

 How does your reduced operations effect season passes?